Perl is a high-level programming language with an eclectic heritage written by Larry Wall and a cast of thousands.

 Perl has a large and friendly community.
 This means that there are plenty of good code examples available and many online forums for questions and answers, discussions of best practices and other important resources.

-To top all of that off, there's the Comprehensive Perl Archive Network (CPAN) which provides thousands of third party modules which are freely available to help you do everything from A to Z. Several years ago this archive was valued at 1 Billion Australian dollars.
+To top all of that off, there's the Comprehensive Perl Archive Network (CPAN) which provides thousands of third party modules which are freely available to help you do everything from A to Z. In the mid-2000s this archive was at 1 Billion Australian dollars.
 Popular modules include:

 Perl is open source software, amongst other things this means that bugs are spotted and fixed quickly.
 Of course, it also means that you're welcome to have a shot at fixing any bugs you find yourself.
 Using Perl you're not tied to any one vendor or platform.
 Perl will continue to be supported so long as it is in use.